Enter your keyword

 Child support is the right of the children.
 It is money paid to cover the expenses of raising the children.

 It is a regular amount of money paid on a monthly basis to cover the children’s basic expenses such as clothing, food, water and shelter.
-It falls under Section 3 of the Child Support Guidelines.
+It falls under Section 3 of the Child Support Guidelines

-The amount of monthly table child support is based on the regular parenting schedule and the payor’s income.
+The amount of monthly support you receive is based on the regular parenting schedule and the payor’s income.
 If one parent has the children in his/her care the majority of the time, then the other parent will pay this amount on the basis of her/his income, the number of children and the Child Support Guidelines.
-In the event that the children spend their time equally with both parents (when each parent is responsible for the children 40% of the time or more – also known as “shared parenting”), then the amount of table child support is discretionary and depends on the specific situation at hand.
-If the parents follow a shared parenting arrangement, table childs support is usually offset between them.

-Although determining child support may seem straight forward, many issues may present themselves which can impact the application of the Child Support Guidelines.
+Although determining support may seem straight forward, many issues may present themselves which can impact the application of the Guidelines.
 In some cases, figuring out one’s income is a challenge because income for child support purposes is not necessarily limited to the payor’s Line 150 of her/his tax return.
 Please visit the “Income Imputation” page for more information.

 Special and Extraordinary Expenses

-As stated above, child support is payable as at the date of separation.
+As stated above, support is payable as at the date of separation.
 Therefore, the amount of ongoing and retroactive child support are issues that most couples will face throughout this process.

 a man supporting a child's hand